MozerBYU/IT_Projects/Software/Minecraft_Server_Java.md

 The cool thing about creating servers, is you can create a new fresh install (and even set the seed).
 Or you can use existing "world" files.

-Now if you are using a desktop gui version of Ubuntu/Debian, you'll have a much easier time.
+If you do choose a new world, you set the world seed in the "server.properties" file.

+As far transferring existing world files, your method will depend on what version of Ubuntu/Debian you're running (whether or not it has a GUI or not).
+If you do have a GUI, then you can simply use Google Drive, Dropbox or the equivalent.
 If you're like me and are using the server edition, the easiest method I have found for moving the file around in the commandline is by using Git.
 You can use a Git server of your choice, even your own if you have one.
-In my case, I choose to use Git LFS provided by Github, as it is specifically designed for large files
+In my case, I choose to use Git LFS provided by Github, as it is specifically designed for large files and some of my Minecraft world files are quite large.

 **If you opt to not use git, you can ignore this whole section.**